15 Types of Butterflies in Colorado

 They are most commonly seen from May to August, and they feed on nectar from flowers such as asters and clovers.

-The females lay their eggs on the leaves of plants such as lupines and vetches, which serve as food for the larvae.
+The females lay their eggs on the leaves of plants, such as lupines and vetches, which feed the larvae.

-Arrowhead Blue butterflies are a wonderful sight to see in Colorado’s natural landscapes and are a great reminder of the beauty and diversity of the state’s wildlife.
+Arrowhead Blue butterflies are a wonderful sight in Colorado’s natural landscapes and a great reminder of the beauty and diversity of the state’s wildlife.

 7. American Snout